API Platform is the most advanced API platform, in any framework or language.

 the message handler will call PATCH /api/orders/x/prepare after processing to get to the next step

-diagram For this step create controller that calls transitions on the workflow
+For this step create controller that calls transitions on the workflow

 /**